The Best Chewy Sourdough Chocolate Chip Cookies

 How to Store

-If you’re making a larger batch or want to keep them fresh longer, freezing is also a great option.
-Scoop the cookie dough balls onto a baking tray and freeze until solid.
+If you’re making a larger batch or want to keep them fresh longer, freezing the dough is a great option.
+Scoop the cookie dough balls onto a baking tray, cover with plastic wrap, and freeze until solid.
 Then, transfer them to a freezer-safe bag.
+When you’re ready to bake, place the frozen dough directly on a parchment-lined baking sheet and bake for an extra few minutes.

 FULL RECIPE TUTORIAL